 The Trip starts at NEOC on the 1st morning and is all-inclusive; just bring clothes, toiletries, and your sleeping bag.
 Some paddling experience is required for this trip as we will paddle class 1-3 rapids.

 Your Maine Basecamp.
 Since 1982 we have been rafting, canoeing and kayaking on the rivers of Maine.
 Our story is a Maine Love Story.
 Matt Polstein, the owner, fell in love with the rivers and waters of Maine.
 Since Matt was 21 years old he has been doing everything he can to make sure people can enjoy these unique and hard to access places.

 St. John River, the longest and wildest free-flowing river left in the eastern U.S. Paddle 110-130 miles of class I-III rapids through Maine's most remote and beautiful wilderness.
 May is when the river flows freely due to the absence of dams and lakes and that is the only time of the year you can run this trip.
 It is a unique and beautiful place.

 Meet your Guide - Glen Horne is a Registered Maine Guide who works for NEOC and he loves to paddle and plan extensive overnight canoe trips, his favourite thing to do.
 It would be his great honor and pleasure if you decide to join us on this trip.
 Let us know by May 1st as beyond that point it may not be possible to add additional people.

-Food is important and particularly when you are "in the middle of nowhere" Glen has you covered on this.
+Food is important--particularly when you are "in the middle of nowhere."
+Glen has you covered on this.
 We can and will cater to dietary restrictions and they will not limit the other participants.
-If you need vegetarian or gluten free we can accommodate that, just reach out and contact glen and we will work out the details for your trip.
+If you need vegetarian or gluten-free we can accommodate that, just reach out and contact Glen and we will work out the details for your trip.